Ecwid/ecwid-api-docs/includes/_overview.md

 # Overview

 ## Why you need Ecwid API
 With the help of Ecwid API, you can create an application that will extend Ecwid functionality in various ways.
-You're welcome to be a part of [Ecwid App Market](http://www.ecwid.com/apps) and acquire 600,000 potential users around the world.
+You're welcome to be a part of [Ecwid App Market](http://www.ecwid.com/apps) and get 600,000 potential users around the world.

 ### What you can do with the help of Ecwid API: